Hornbill-Docs/esp-config/esp-config/advanced-analytics/dashboards.md

 * **Save**<br>Save the Dashboard by selecting the Save (disk) icon.
 * **Copy**<br>Create a copy of the Dashboard layout by selecting the Save As option from the drop down next to the Save (disk) icon, and giving the new Dashboard a name.

+### Notes On Dashboards
+While dashboards offer real-time insights, Dashboards are complementary to reports, not replacements.
+Dashboards serve as a valuable tool that complements traditional reports rather than serving as a replacement for them.
+They provide real-time insights and a visual representation of data that can be easily interpreted at a glance.
+However, it is important to note that an excessive number of widgets on a dashboard can sometimes lead to performance issues, particularly when dealing with complex queries or large datasets.

+If you find that your dashboard is experiencing performance issues, Hornbill offers assistance in optimizing your dashboard to improve its efficiency.
+This may involve streamlining the layout, reducing the number of widgets, or fine-tuning the queries to ensure smoother operation.
+In some cases, it may be necessary to explore alternative solutions, such as transitioning to our Enterprise platform, which is designed to handle more complex data processing and analysis tasks effectively.
+By working closely with Hornbill, you can ensure that your dashboard functions optimally and continues to provide valuable insights for your business operations.

 <!-- https://wiki.hornbill.com/index.php?title=Dashboards -->